Donna Wilkes: Angel, hiatus, and later career

 Wilkes had a central role as Pamela Prentiss on the soap opera Days of Our Lives from 1983 to 1984.

 She subsequently gained international attention for her leading role in the cult sexploitation film Angel, in which she played Molly "Angel" Stewart, a high school honor student by day, and a prostitute by night, opposite Cliff Gorman, Susan Tyrrell, Dick Shawn, and Rory Calhoun.
-The film spawned three unsuccessful sequels in which Wilkes had no involvement.
+The film spawned three sequels in which Wilkes had no involvement.
 Wilkes was 22 or so at the time she played the 15-year-old character.
 To prepare for the role, she spent time in halfway houses and rehabilitation centers in Los Angeles.
 Released by New World Pictures in January 1984, Angel was a box-office hit, grossing $17.5 million in the United States.

 Following Angel, Wilkes continued to work in television, making guest appearances on the series Partners in Crime (1984), Hell Town (1985), and Dragnet (1989).
 She also had a supporting role in the horror film Grotesque (1988), co-starring with Linda Blair and Tab Hunter.

 Wilkes abandoned her acting career in the early 1990s after giving birth to her daughter.
 She returned to acting in the 2010s, appearing in the independent films My Stepbrother Is a Vampire!?!
 (2013), 90210 Shark Attack (2014) and Buzz Cut (2021).